beeware/toga/docs/reference/api/resources/statusicons.rst

 Menu status icons
 ~~~~~~~~~~~~~~~~~

-A menu-based status icon is define by adding a :class:`toga.MenuStatusIcon` instance.
+A menu-based status icon is defined by adding a :class:`toga.MenuStatusIcon` instance.
 A
 :class:`toga.MenuStatusIcon` behaves almost the same as :class:`~toga.SimpleStatusIcon`,
 except that it *cannot* have an ``on_click`` handler - but it *can* be used to register
 Commands that will be displayed in a menu when the icon is clicked.